 CAIS offers a dynamic dual culture setting, in which faculty are immersed in a culture of language learners.
 We look for a candidate who will embrace and participate in CAIS’s work to create an equitable, inclusive environment where all faculty, students, and families are supported in their individual identities.

-· Salary scale benchmarked to the Bay Area’s competitive standards
+· Salary aligned with the Bay Area’s competitive standards

-· Robust opportunities for professional development, support, and growth
+· Opportunities for professional development, support, and growth

 Position responsibilities include (but are not limited to):